Shou/Chabunko/README.md

 ## Protocol input

 ### Msg
-"msg <message>" - "msg" followed by a space and then the contents of the message itself.
+"msg <channel> <message>" - "msg" followed by a space, a channel (no spaces), another space, and then finally the contents of the message itself.

 This sends a message to the server which then relays it to everyone except the sender.